laurensdewaele/laurens.codes/content_draft/dart.md

 Dart is a full-on object oriented language, with classes and mixin-based inheritance.
-Every objects is an instance of a class, and all classes descend from `Object`.
+Every object is an instance of a class, and all classes descend from `Object`.

 Dart is single threaded.
-Everything runs on what's called in isolate.
+Everything runs in what's called an isolate.
 An isolate has it's own memory.
 Multiple isolates can be spawned.
-State / memory from one isolate is inaccessible by the other.
+State / memory from one isolate is inaccessible by the other isolate.
-Communication between isolates is done by messages.
+Communication between isolates is done via messaging.

+If you don't specify the type, Dart will infer it for you.
+This can give certain issues.
+Image you define a `Map`.

+`var map = {'person1', 'fourteen'};`

+You will get an error if you try to add a number to the map, instead of a string (that will have been inferred).

 ## Expressions and statements